Sohaib2114/devops-practical-test/README.md

 Corrected the base image name, indentation, and syntax issues.

-Explanation for This Task is in the Folder

 Detailed explanation of the fixes is available in the respective folder.

+## Task 5: Monitoring & Loggingi

+Detailed explanation of the task is available in the respective folder.